 • Licensed associate real estate broker in Maryland

 • CRE designation (member, The Counselors of Real Estate and CRE Consulting Corps.)

 • FRICS designation (Fellow, Royal Institution of Chartered Surveyors); Chartered Management Consultancy Surveyor

 • Cushman & Wakefield’s Washington Area Leadership Award, 2007 and Virtus Award in 2011

-Mr. Baird received a BA from Tufts University and attended University of St. Andrews, St. Andrews, Scotland.
+Mr. Baird received a BA with honors from Tufts University and attended University of St. Andrews, St. Andrews, Scotland.
 He received a Society of Industrial and Office Realtors (SIOR) Designation and is a Licensed Maryland Real Estate Associate Broker.
 He has completed post graduate Investment and Marketing studies and has authored numerous articles and presentations on real estate trends and topics.

 Mr. Baird has acted as Advisor for the Governor’s Committee on Logistics, Transportation, and the Economy.
-He was coauthor of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council, and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
+He was co-author of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council, and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
 He is a former member of the Board of Directors for the Maryland Association of Realtors and President of the Greater Baltimore Board of Realtors.
 He serves as a MBA advisor for the University of Maryland School of Architecture, Colvin Real Estate Institute, and is a Class Facilitator for Christopher’s Place Employment Academy at Catholic Charities of Baltimore.